BongaNjamela001/quantum-computer-emulated-on-fpga/README.md

 ### 4. User Interface Subsystem<br><br>
 Provides an interface for monitoring and adjusting parameters of the FPGA-based quantum emulator, enhancing usability during experiments.

-This structure offers a compact overview while enabling future expansion as additional features or experiments are added.
-Let me know if you need more details in any section.